sunilrpandey/utils/git/git_notes.md

 ```
 git remote //will show origin or <remote_name>
 git remote -v // List all currently configured remote names and respective urls
+//other commands to know about remote/origin
+git remote show origin
+git config --get remote.origin.url // to know the url
 ```

 ### 3. <a name=cloneit>For, Copy the repository and add your input</a>